marmelab/react-admin/docs/Actions.md

 redirect(false);
 ```

-Note that `useRedirect` allows to redirect to pages outside the current React app.
+Note that `useRedirect` allows redirection to an absolute url outside the current React app.

 ### `useRefresh`